prettier/plugin-ruby/README.md

 ## Financial

-You can support `prettier/plugin-ruby` on OpenCollective.
-Your organization's logo will show up here with a link to your website. [[Contribute](https://opencollective.com/prettier-ruby/contribute)]
+You can support `prettier/plugin-ruby` [on OpenCollective](https://opencollective.com/prettier-ruby/contribute).
+Your organization's logo will show up here with a link to your website.

 <!-- prettier-ignore-start -->
 <!-- markdownlint-disable -->